-As a result of new regulations from U.S. customs authorities, all items with commercial value shipped to the U.S., regardless of value, will now be subject to new duties and taxes starting 29 August 2025.
+In direct response to recent changes in the United States (U.S.) import regulations which removed de minimis exemptions for shipments, all items with commercial value shipped to the U.S., will now be subject to new duties and taxes starting 29 August 2025.

-To support these new requirements, SingPost has the following solutions available:
+To support compliance with these new requirements, SingPost offers the following solutions:

 For Retail Customers